 Among the different photography genres explored during this period, social documentary practices played an essential role in the documentation of Czechoslovakian reality, depicting an alternative version from that exposed by official sources.
 This however could potentionally turn into a rather risky exercise, since the authorities would censor any photograph that, according to their understanding, constituted a 'pessimistic vision' of the socialist state.
 Due in part to the restrictions encountered by social documentary photographers, some practitioners started to produce subjective documentary work.
 These photographers moved away from descriptive representations of society.
-Instead of presenting the subject as a 'document', depicted realities often seemed auxiliary to the formation of photographic meaning.
-As a result, the process of decoding their images became a rather difficult task for the official authorities, who found it very difficult to understand the meaning underlying behind the work.
-But compared to the popularity of social documentary photography, this subjective approach was only perused by a reduced number of practitioners, many of whom were influenced by subjective documentary work that was being produced in the USA since the late 1950s by members of the so-called New York school.
-But if the development of subjective documentary practices in the United States of two works could be acquired from each photographer at a price set unilaterally by the Moravian Gallery.
+Instead of presenting the subject as a 'document',

+2 The photographic collection from the Moravian Gallery in Brno was established in 1962 under the chairmanship of photo historian Rudolf Skopek.
+During the first years, a National Biennale of Photography served as a basis for the gallery's acquisitions.
+The show was free to enter by any amateur photographer.
+A maximum of two works could be acquired from each photographer at a price set unilaterally by the Moravian Gallery.
 Most photographers however donated unselected photographs too, which enabled the collection to grow at an astonishing speed.
 The last exhibition of this type was held in 1973, from there on, a permanent acquisition committee remained in charge of buying photographs; most of the times at a rather symbolic price.
 In this regard the Moravian Gallery acted somehow as a substitute for the private art market; inexistent during communist times.
-See (Dufek, 2011, pp. 17-18)
+See (Dufek, 2011, pp. 17-18).